 Having a delicious Easter brunch buffet menu is a fun way to enjoy the Easter celebration.
 But you need recipes that you can make ahead of time… because who wants to miss the egg hunt?

 Easter is such a joyous time!
-As usual, the celebration includes some of our favorite foods.

 But who wants to miss out on the joy of your kids enjoying their Easter treats and hunting for eggs while you slave over a stove?